pombase/canto/root/docs/md/canto_admin/installation.md

       libdbd-pg-perl libdata-javascript-anon-perl starman libnet-server-perl \
       libautobox-list-util-perl libwant-perl libautobox-core-perl

-If these packages aren't installed, these Perl modules will be installed using CPAN, which is slower.
+If these packages aren't installed, the required Perl modules will be installed using CPAN, which is slower.

 [CLucene](http://clucene.sourceforge.net/) is required by Canto.
 For